opendistro/for-elasticsearch-docs/docs/trace/data-prepper.md

 # Data Prepper

-Data Prepper is an independent component (not an Elasticsearch plugin) that converts data for use with Elasticsearch.
+Data Prepper is an independent component, not an Elasticsearch plugin, that converts data for use with Elasticsearch.

 ## Install Data Prepper